firmanJS/sso-keycloak-php/README.md

 2. Click `demo_client`
 3. Click on `Installation` in top menu
 4. in `Format Option` select a format `Keycloak OIDC JSON` and click Download
+5. move `keycloak.json` in the root folder app

 ### Setup keycloak.json in app PHP